Iris wattii: Description

 The plant can grow very quickly, forming new growths from April or May.

 The stems have 3–5 spathes (leaves of the flower bud), which are thin, green and narrowly ovate.
 They are 1.5–2.5 cm long and 1 cm wide.
-The stems (and the many branches) hold between 2 and 10 flowers, 2–3 flowers per branch, in spring, or between spring-summer, between April and May.
+The stems (and the many branches) hold between 2 and 10 flowers, 2–3 flowers per branch, in spring, or between spring and summer, between April and May.
 In Australia, it flowers earlier in the year, beginning in early winter and to late spring.
 The plants can have up to 50 flowers over a period of 8 to 10 weeks.

 The flowers are 7.5–8 cm in diameter, and come in shades of light blue, powder blue, lilac-blue, bluish violet.
 The flowers are larger than that of Iris confusa, and Iris japonica, which has similarly coloured flowers.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
 The falls are drooping, obovate, or obovate-spathulate (spoon-like).
 They are 4.5–6 cm cm long and 2.4–4 cm wide.
 They have a central whitish crest area, which is spotted with darker lilac and a deep yellow, or orange-yellow.
 The edges of the petal are wavy, frilled or ruffled.

 The standards are narrowly obovate, 3.5–4 cm cm long and 1-1.3 cm wide.
 It also has edges that are wavy, frilled or ruffled.

 It has a 1–2 cm long perianth tube, 3 cm long stamens, yellow anthers and a 7–8 mm long green, ovary.

 It has 3 pale blue or pale mauve, style branches, that are 3–3.5 cm long and 8–10 mm wide.
 They also have fringed lobes, or jagged edges.

 After the iris has flowered, it produces a cylindrical or oblong, seed capsule, between May and August.
 It is obtusely trigonous (triangular in cross-section).
 It is 2.8–4.5 cm long and 1.3–1.5 cm wide, with a sharp pointed end.
 Inside the capsule, are semi-orbicular, brown seeds.